kwness/house-price-predictions/README.md

-# Project 2 - Ames Housing Data and Kaggle Challenge - Kyle Ness
+# Ames Housing Data and Kaggle Challenge - Kyle Ness

 There are a lot of factors that go into the pricing of residential real estate.
 Some of these may be obvious and their effects on price well-known, like the total area of a home in square feet or the number of bedrooms and baths the house has.
 Others, however, may be more abstract or subjectively valued, like whether a house has a masonry veneer or how long the frontage of the house's lot is.
 Further, there may be many significant interactions between the independent variables of a house that also affect valuation.